How to List on the MLS Without a Realtor

 Discount brokers

-Discount real estate brokers provide a cost-effective alternative for selling your home, offering services at rates lower than the conventional 2.5–3% charged by most traditional realtors.
+Discount real estate brokers provide a cost-effective alternative for selling your home.
+They offer services at rates lower than the 2.5–3% most traditional realtors charge.

-These brokers typically operate on commission fees similar to traditional agents but at reduced rates.
-For instance, agents affiliated with Clever Real Estate offer their services for a 1.5% listing fee at the closing, lower than the national average of 2.83%.
+These brokers typically charge real estate commission fees similar to traditional agents but at reduced rates.
+For instance, agents affiliated with Clever Real Estate offer their services for a 1.5% listing fee at the closing, lower than the national average.

-While the market is flooded with various discount brokerage options, the quality of service, savings, and overall value can vary significantly among them.
+While the market is flooded with various discount brokerage options, the quality of service, savings, and overall value can vary significantly.
 For sellers seeking a balance of experience, service quality, and affordability, Clever Real Estate is a top pick.

-Clever connects sellers with multiple seasoned, full-service agents, enabling them to select an agent that best meets their needs while maintaining a uniform low listing fee of 1.5% across the board.
+Clever connects sellers with multiple seasoned, full-service agents, enabling them to select an agent who best meets their needs while maintaining a uniformly low listing fee of 1.5%.

 💰 Clever pre-negotiates low commission rates for you!